Human Resources Development

 The All Toyota Boshoku Skills Competition is held every year to verify the degree of development of skilled members.

-In fiscal 2025, a total of 215 entrants from Toyota Boshoku, its subsidiaries and affiliates inside and outside Japan, took part in 13 categories in a spirit of friendly rivalry.
-Also, for the first time, competitors from outside the Japan region took part in the forklift category.
+In fiscal 2026, a total of 246 entrants from Toyota Boshoku and its affiliates inside and outside Japan took part in competitions across 13 categories in a spirit of friendly rivalry.

 Opening ceremony